 Hello!
-I have been privately tutoring Mathematics and associated topics (physics, computer science, chemistry) for over ten years.
+I have been privately tutoring Mathematics and associated topics (e.g. physics, computer science) for over ten years.
 I have a BS in computer science with a minor in Mathematics from Penn State University (1995) and a MS in computer science from George Mason University (2000).
-I have been involved with engineering, problem-solving, software development, systems development, and mathematics for almost 20 years.
-I love seeing students get the, "A-ha" moment, when a concept finally ... [more]
+I have been involved with engineering, problem-solving, software development, systems development, and mathematics for almost 20 years, including writing the first Java book during the nascent days of Cloud Com... [more]

 Algebra I expertise: evaluating, simplifying and solving Algebraic expressions, graphing equations, systems of linear equations and inequalities, relations, functions, quadratics and polynomials.